-Wednesday, September 19-
+Wednesday, September 18-

-Freshman Girls Counselor Hour, 7:00 to 8:00 p.m.
-Counselors will call upon the girls assigned to them and girls are asked to be in their rooms during this interview.
+Freshman Girls' Counselor Hour, 7:00 to 8:00 p.m.
+Counselors will call upon the girls assigned to them and girls are asked to be in their rooms during the period of this interview.

-Union reception, 8:00 p. m.
-This reception is held in both the Union Building and Demonstration Hall.
-Admission is by coupon only and coupons are good only for the building specified on them.
+Union dance, 8:00 to 10:45 p.m.
+This dance is held in both the Union Building and Demonstration Hall.
+Admission is by coupon and coupons are good for the building specified on them.